1and1/oneandone-cloudserver-sdk-php/README.md

 The PHP Client Library wraps the latest version of the 1&amp;1 REST API.
 All API operations are performed over SSL and authenticated using your 1&amp;1 API Token.
 The API can be accessed within an instance running in 1&amp;1 or directly over the Internet from any application that can send an HTTPS request and receive an HTTPS response.

+For more information on the 1&1 Cloud Server SDK for PHP, visit the [Community Portal](https://www.1and1.com/cloud-community/).

 ## Getting Started